dmitrycello/yaglpp/README.md

 gl::setUnpackRowLength(length)
 glfw::setVisible(visible)
 ```
-The member names of the **`StbImage`** class, are obtaining by stripping _stbi_ prefix of the original STB image function names.
 Some global functions in the library are duplicated as a static members of a class, it helps to find them on the context basis, e.g. the two following functions are doing the same:
 ```
 GLfloat gl::getMaxTextureLodBias();            // Global function
 GLfloat gl::Texture2D::getMaxTextureLodBias(); // Static member function